Table of Contents

 - What to Do If You Don’t Want to Use USB-C Headphones but You Have a Phone With USB-C Connector?

 In case you have one of those devices (phones, tablets, notebooks) with USB Type C port (or ports) and without universal 3.5mm audio jack, you are going to need either USB Type-C to 3.5mm (F) adapter to make your old headphones compatible with your new device or a completely new pair of USB-C headphones.
 If you want a pair of new USB-C headphones, you’ve come to the right place.
 Our article will provide you with all the necessary info on USB Type-C connectors and USB-C headphones.
 We are going to talk about all the advantages and disadvantages of USB-C headphones (and USB Type-C ports in general), compare them to old-school 3.5mm headphones and Lightning headphones and give you our opinion on currently available USB-C headphones.
-We have also made a list of 6 best USB-C headphones and you can find it just after this short introduction.
+We have also made a list of 6 best USB-C headphones in 2021 and you can find it just after this short introduction.
 Read our reviews and find out everything you need to know about all those popular USB-C headphones on the market.

 USB Type-C port was released in 2014 and it is designed to be a universal multipurpose port that would replace all other ports on your devices.
 The idea is to remove all the other USB Type-A, USB Type-B (mini, micro, etc.), charging ports, even display ports (VGA, HDMI) and replace them all with much smaller USB Type-C connectors.
 Each of these USB Type-C ports can be used for charging, data transfer, or for video output.